Hossam el-Hamalawy: Blogging

 Since May 2006, el-Hamalawy maintained a blog on the website The Arabist.
 The Arabic and English-language blog covered various topics mostly related to Egypt, but also the Arab world, focused particularly on workers strikes, police abuse, corruption and global revolutionary movements.
 In 2006, he left The Arabist to set up his own website named "3arabawy" ("the Bedouin") which has since been one of Egypt's most popular blogs.

-El-Hamalawy has noted that the Egyptian blogosphere has undergone a rapid expansion and ideological diversification since the 2005 Egyptian parliamentary election.
-He views social media as a means of publicly communicating to the outside world abuses carried out by the Egyptian authorities as well as street protests against the government.
-Despite the popularity of el-Hamalawy's blog, only a minority of his readers are working class Egyptians due to the lack of internet access in the country and because most of his posts are written in English.
-Most of his Egyptian followers are young, urban and educated (Half of the internet traffic coming to his blog is from Cairo).
-Nonetheless, el-Hamalawy's blog posts are in demand by the Western English-language press.
-Relevant sectors of the Western mainstream media rely on local bloggers—especially el-Hamalawy who had spent time as a freelance journalist for various Western news agencies—for immediate and first-hand accounts of events in Egypt that were not covered by mainstream Egyptian media.
-El-Hamalawy believes it is because of his independence from any editorial hierarchy, that he, among other bloggers, was able to regularly document and publish allegations of torture by the Egyptian authorities and the increasing occurrence of sexual harassment and assault in Egypt.
+At the time el-Hamalawy noted that the Egyptian blogosphere had undergone a rapid expansion and ideological diversification since the 2005 Egyptian parliamentary election.
+He viewed social media as a means of publicly communicating to the outside world abuses carried out by the Egyptian authorities as well as street protests against the government.
+Despite the popularity of el-Hamalawy's blog, only a minority of his readers were working class Egyptians due to the lack of internet access in the country and because most of his posts were written in English.
+Most of his Egyptian followers were young, urban and educated (Half of the internet traffic coming to his blog is from Cairo).
+Nonetheless, el-Hamalawy's blog posts were in demand by the Western English-language press.
+Relevant sectors of the Western mainstream media relied on local bloggers—especially those like el-Hamalawy who had spent time as freelance journalists for Western news agencies—for immediate and first-hand accounts of events in Egypt that were not covered by mainstream Egyptian media.
+El-Hamalawy believed it was because of his independence from any editorial hierarchy, that he, among other bloggers, was able to regularly document and publish allegations of torture by the Egyptian authorities and the increasing occurrence of sexual harassment and assault in Egypt.
 The use of photographs and videos made it difficult for the Egyptian government or state-run media to deny the allegations.